xapian/xapian-developer-guide/documentation/index.rst

   texlive-base-bin for older releases)

-Note that pdflatex, epstopdf, gs, and makeindex must all currently be on your path (as specified by the environmental variable PATH), since doxygen will look for them there.
+Note that pdflatex, epstopdf, gs, and makeindex must all currently be on your path (as specified by the environment variable PATH), since doxygen will look for them there.

 For a recent version of Debian or Ubuntu, this command should work: